opengeospatial/EDR-API-Sprint/Final_Report_of_EDR_API_Sprint.md

 * data should be WGS84 for this implementation, therefore NAM data would need to be converted to this CRS.

 ### Future work:
-* test other national weather service grib data;
+* test other national weather services' Grib data;
 * optimize the code to solve memory issue.

 3. Implement Trajectory queries against typhoon/hurricane data.
 Wuhan University (Issue #03)